cschaefer/pac-vote/README.md

 ## Release Management

+The git repository has two branches, a development and a master.

+Work is undertaken on the development branch.

 Daily builds from continuous integration or a developer workbench will generate SNAPSHOT versions.

-A functional release moves to the release version e.g 0.0.1-SNAPSHOT becomes 0.0.1
+A functional release moves to the release version e.g 0.0.1-SNAPSHOT becomes 0.0.1.
+The release is merged into the master.
+The next snapshot version is created in the pom.xmls and work continued on the development branch.

 ```
 mvn versions:set -DnewVersion=x.y.z